Mar 28-30, 2023

 Andrew Shostack

-Andrew joined the Air Line Pilots Association in 1996 as an attorney in the Representation Department where he served as the senior contract administrator in the Association’s Phoenix, Arizona, office.
-As a senior contract administrator Andrew served as the staff negotiator and assisted with negotiations and writing contract language.
-Andrew represented pilots involved in various disputes, counseled pilots on contractual, operational, medical, and insurance issues, and worked closely with the pilot group's elected leaders.
+Andrew joined the Air Line Pilots Association, International (ALPA) in 1996 in the Representation Department’s Phoenix, Arizona, office initially as a Contract Administrator and then as a Senior Contract Administrator where he served as a staff negotiator and represented pilots involved in various disputes, counseled pilots on contractual, disciplinary, operational, medical, and insurance issues and worked closely with elected pilot leaders.

-In 2006, Andrew was promoted to supervisor in the Representation Department, and in 2015 was promoted to Assistant Director.
-As an Assistant Director, Andrew helped oversee and coordinate the Representation Department’s work in negotiations, which includes bargaining pilot agreements, assisting negotiating committees and pilot leaders in strategizing for and managing negotiations, interacting with government mediators, and lecturing at ALPA and IFALPA negotiation seminars.
-Andrew also assists with administering the department’s contract enforcement efforts, organizing initiatives and FAA enforcement and medical case handling.
-Andrew works out of the Association’s Herndon, Virginia and Washington, DC offices.
+In 2006, Andrew was promoted to supervisor in the Representation Department’s Virginia office, and in 2015 was promoted to Assistant Director.
+In 2022, Andrew was promoted to Director of the Representation Department where he oversees a team of over eighty staff professionals while coordinating the department’s work in organizing, negotiations, contract implementation and enforcement, strategic planning, and retirement and insurance matters.
+This work also involves preparing for and negotiating pilot agreements, assisting negotiating committees and pilot leaders in strategizing for and managing negotiations, interacting with government conciliators/mediators and other officials, and lecturing at ALPA and IFALPA seminars.

 Brian Shury